 Welcome to Shibuya Crossing, Tokyo!

-When arriving by subway or train at Shibuya Station, you cannot miss the Tokyo famous crossing Shibuya Crossing.
-Anyway, your first challenge to reach the iconic Shibuya intersection is to leave the station through the right exit, the Hachiko Exit (Exit #8).
+Arriving by subway or train at Shibuya Station, you can’t miss Tokyo’s famous Shibuya Crossing.
+However, the first challenge to get to the iconic Shibuya Crossing is to leave the station through the right exit, the Hachiko Exit (Exit #8).

-Shibuya Station is one of the major train stations in Tokyo, located between Ebisu and Harajuku on the western side of the circular Yamanote Line.
-The Shibuya hub serves over a handful railways and subway lines and provides therefore easy access to many other Tokyo stations and districts.
+Shibuya Station is one of the major train stations in Tokyo, located between Ebisu and Harajuku on the western side of the circular Yamanote line.
+The Shibuya hub serves a handful of rail and subway lines and, therefore, provides easy access to many other Tokyo stations and districts.

-Shibuya Crossing facts can be quite overwhelming.
-Up to 3,000 people can cross here at the times during the day when Shibuya Scramble is busiest – and even in such cases real traffic jams and other incidents are rare!
-What makes it even more incredible is that the entire show repeats every two minutes when the light changes again.
+Facts about Shibuya Crossing can actually be quite overwhelming.
+Up to 3,000 people can cross here at the times of the day when the Shibuya Scramble is busiest – and even then, traffic jams and other incidents are rare!
+What makes it even more incredible is that the entire ‘show’ is repeated every two minutes, when the lights change again.

 Itinerary for 2 days in Tokyo